UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_tetralith.md

 ## 6. Allow automatic crash reporting

-In RStudio, when asked whether to automatically upload crash repors, click your preferred option.
+In RStudio, when asked whether to automatically upload crash reports, click your preferred option.

 ???- question "How does that look like?"